borisliu/from-python-to-django/byte-of-python-master/more.md

 ## Lambda Forms

 A `lambda` statement is used to create new function objects.
-Essentially, the `lambda` takes a parameter followed by a single expression only which becomes the body of the function and the value of this expression is returned by the new function.
+Essentially, the `lambda` takes a parameter followed by a single expression.
+Lambda becomes the body of the function.
+The value of this expression is returned by the new function.

 Example (save as `more_lambda.py`):